The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: CEO Problem Formulation

 \section{CEO Problem Formulation}

-We consider the CEO problem as in \cite{ViswanathanB1997}, i.e., $\mathcal{X},\mathcal{Y} \subset \mathbb{R}$.
-The source $\{X(t)\}_{t=1}^{\infty}$ that the CEO is interested in is independent and identically distributed (i.i.d.) from a density function $f_X(x)$.
+We consider the CEO problem with real-valued alphabet as in \cite{ViswanathanB1997}, i.e., $\mathcal{X},\mathcal{Y} \subset \mathbb{R}$.
+The source $\{X(t)\}_{t=1}^{\infty}$ is independent and identically distributed (i.i.d.) from a density function $f_X(x)$.
 There are $L$ agents who collect the source information, but the $i$th agent is only given a noisy observation $\{Y_i(t)\}_{t=1}^{\infty}$, i.i.d.~drawn from a common observation distribution $f_{Y|X}$.
-The agents encode observations separately into messages of rate $\{R_i\}_{i=1}^{L}$; more precisely, the $i$th agent encodes a length $n$ block of observations into a codeword $C_i$ from codebook $\mathcal{C}_i$ of rate $R_i$ and sends the codeword index.
-Sum rate of the link to the CEO is limited to $\Rsum = \sum_{i=1}^L R_i$.
-Upon receiving codewords from agents, the CEO wishes to estimate $\{\hat{X}(t)\}_{t=1}^{n}$ that minimizes the expected distortion of length $n$,
+The agents encode observations separately into messages of rate $\{R_i\}_{i=1}^{L}$; more precisely, the $i$th agent encodes length $n$ observations into a codeword $C_i$ from codebook $\mathcal{C}_i$ of rate $R_i$ and sends the codeword index.
+Sum-rate of the link to the CEO is limited to $\Rsum = \sum_{i=1}^L R_i$.